+Before the children meet you, you will put on another dress.

 MARIA.
-Before the children meet you, you will put on another dress.
 I haven't any other dress.
 When we enter the abbey our worldly clothes are given to the poor.

+ACT 1 The Sound of Music Version 2.0

 CAPTAIN.
 What about this one?

 MARIA.
 The poor didn't want this one.

 CAPTAIN.
 This is what you would call a worldly dress?

 MARIA.
 It belonged to our last postulant.
-I would have made myself a dress but I wasn't given time.
-I can make my own clothes.
+I would have made I wasn't given time.
+I can make my own clothes. myself a dress but

 CAPTAIN.
 Good.
-I'll see that you're given some material - today if possible.
-Now, you will be in charge of my children.
-There are seven of them.
-You will find out how far they have progressed in their studies and carry on from there.
-Each morning will be spent in the classroom.
-Each afternoon, they march.
-You will see that at all times they conduct themselves with decorum and orderliness.
-The first rule in this house is discipline.
+I'll see that you're given some material - toda you will be in charge of my children.
+There are seven find out how far they have progressed in their stu- from there.
+Each morning will be spent in the afternoon, they march.
+You will see that at all ti- themselves with decorum and orderliness.
+The first r discipline. n of them.
+You will udies and carry on e classroom.
+Each mes they conduct

 MARIA.
 Yes, sir.

+and the sector of sectors